heather-yaple/auth-me-project/README.md

         {
           "id": 1,
           "userId": 1,
-          "spotId": 1,
+          "cabinId": 1,
-          "review": "This was an awesome spot!",
+          "review": "This was an awesome cabin!",
           "stars": 5,
           "createdAt": "2021-11-19 20:39:36",
           "updatedAt": "2021-11-19 20:39:36" ,